-British dance DJ, remixer and producer Jake Williams (aka Rex The Dog) sold a heap of records in the mid '90s as one half of the duo JX, who had two Top Ten UK hits: Son Of A Gun and There’s Nothing I Won’t Do (feat.
-Shena).
+British dance DJ, remixer and producer Jake Williams (aka Rex The Dog) sold a heap of records in the mid '90s as JX and had two Top Ten UK hits: Son Of A Gun and There’s Nothing I Won’t Do.
 Further collaborations surfaced in the late ’90s, including dance supergroup Planet Perfecto with Paul Oakenfold, and the club hit POW, in tandem with Kris Menace.

 In 2008, Rex The Dog was born - the secretive identity a result of Williams’ passion for artwork and animation.
 The album The Rex The Dog Show saw the light of day in 2008, prior to the electric canine embarking on a longstanding association with the Cologne-based label Kompakt.
 However, by his own admission, Williams is not the most prolific of artists, likely due to his lifelong obsession with analogue synths and, a little more recently, the rabbit hole known as Eurorack.